March 12, 2023 Concert Program Concert Program

 -The Syncopated Clock (L. Anderson)

-Website) this concert is for people of all abilities, including those with special needs where sitting quietly through a concert may be difficult.
+Hosted by the North Florida School of Special Education (NFSSE) (Website) this concert is for people of all abilities, including those with special needs where sitting quietly through a concert may be difficult.

 “A lot of these families may never see a symphony downtown, or go to a theater,” said Nadine Terk, founder, board president and member musician of the Civic Orchestra.
 “A formal performance can be a stifling environment for a child or adult with special needs.
 There’s no talking, there’s no movement.
 Our concert takes all those traditional barriers to enjoying a classical concert, and throws them out the window.”